• My account

 Orange Hat Micro-Dwarf Tomato and Dwarf Greek Basil Bowl

-Grow Tomatoes and Basil on Your Table Top!
+Grow Tomatoes and Basil in One Mini-Pot!

 This charming 12-inch Western Pulp culinary planter showcases two of nature’s most harmonious plants in miniature – tomatoes and basil.